T-Welsh/Toms-Components/README.md

 * [ ] Add feature to select components and export a package containing required files and generated vars.php file
 * [ ] Add Theme pages to demo complimentary components
 * [ ] Add complete readmes for individual components

+## Processwire
+Generic processwire templates will contain the reqired fields so different styled components can be used interchangeably